tfrth/song-tag/README.md

 Returns song with associated tags

 ####POST /song/:id/tags
 Creates a tag (if it doesn't already exist) and associate it with the given song.
+To do this, you might want to utilize the `findOneAndUpdate` with the `upsert` option set to `true`.

 Now test your app by POSTing some tags to "Ride wit me."